Evaluating Intel A380 QSV Encoding

 Presets veryslow vs veryfast.
 Yes, there is a gain.
 At best, about 1% bitrate savings – for the smallest 144p videos.
 For others, the difference is even smaller.

 Don’t try to encode at low bitrates since the codec will ramp it up anyway.
-Usual pattern is shown in the next graph.
+Usual pattern is shown in the next chart.
 For a target bitrate of 461K for 1080p, the output was 1.5 times higher.

 Although this pattern appears with almost all hardware codecs.